 - Temporarily overspending, then using the reimbursement to cover it.

-Budgeting for the Expense Up Front
+How to Assign Money for the Expense Up Front

 This method is only recommended when the reimbursable expense occurred on a credit card.
 Because money hasn't been immediately removed from your bank, you can let that overspending sit for a short time while you wait for your friend (or sister or boss) to reimburse you.
 Keep in mind your Credit Card Payment Category will be short until you get that reimbursement.

 - Record the expense as usual.